-- Meets with instructor to discuss exam arrangement and explain the nature of the disability.
+- Meets with Instructor to discuss exam arrangement

-- Lets DSS know if there are any special instructions.
+Informs DSS if there are any special instructions

 Examples of special instructions may include:

-Exams will be signed in and locked in a secure file except during actual testing time or when being returned.
+Exams are kept in a secure file except during actual testing time or when being returned.

-Disability Support Services invites instructors to share any concerns regarding the alternative testing procedures or concerns regarding students with the Director of Disability Support Services [Academic Support Center, Room 10, 657-2283 (V/TTY)].
+Disability Support Services invites Instructors to share any concerns regarding the alternative testing procedures or concerns regarding students with the Director of Disability Support Services.

 THE STAFF OF DISABILITY SUPPORT SERVICES (DSS) OBSERVES THE FOLLOWING COMMON PROCEDURES TO ENSURE THAT STUDENTS RECEIVE APPROPRIATE TESTING ACCOMMODATIONS:

-All exams should be scheduled at least one week in advance.
+All exams should be scheduled in advance.
 Standbys may be accepted based on schedule availability.

 The test will be given on the day and at the time scheduled.
 The amount of time authorized to complete the exam will be decreased by the amount of time the student is late.

-Rescheduled exams are permissible with the consent of the instructor and availability of DSS staff.
-All exams are returned to the instructor/department by the end of the day regardless of completion.
+Rescheduled exams are permissible with the consent of the Instructor and availability of DSS staff.
+Exams that are not taken by a student are shredded unless otherwise instructed.